JonasHerby/Jumping-to-Faulty-Conclusions/README.md

 The data are also from Ege et al. found in the same place.

 **How to**
 Copy code and data to a folder and run the code.
-The code will generate
-* 4 images(2 images for each of the 2 scenarios)
+The code will generate 4 images (2 images for each of the 2 scenarios)
-* 1 Excel file with weights